 Brose,TranzX and Bafang Crank drive motors are all capable and reliable.

 These mid motors are found in premium models, along with high quality, reliable cycle parts, and all variants of 50Nm or more will be suitable for heavy duty/hilly use.
 Shimano even offer Di2 electronic gear operation as they try to woo a whole new cycle public.

 Convert your own bike?

-There are moderately strong mid-drive kits to convert your own bike, e.g Bafang or Tongsheng motor powered kits from such as the well regarded Woosh bikes.
+See Richard Peace’s helpful buyers-guide for a good round up, and there are moderately strong mid-drive kits to convert your own bike, e.g Bafang or Tongsheng motor powered kits from such as the well regarded Woosh bikes or the Dillinger kit.
 Whilst relatively inexpensive and capable these won’t offer quite the same experience of integration as the major systems, and the electrics may need good care to remain reliable.

-Note: The author has just fitted a £600 ish Woosh bikes bikes supplied Tongsheng 48V 250W TSDZ2 torque sensing mid drive kit to a friend’s MTB.
+Note: The author has fitted a £600 ish Woosh bikes bikes supplied Tongsheng 48V 250W TSDZ2 torque sensing mid drive kit to a friend’s MTB.
 The fitting was quite straightforward, and the motor offers plenty of go and a good range – BUT – it has not been super reliable, either refusing to ‘kick in’ and go from a start, or occasionally cutting out on the ride, needing a reboot and pause before restarting , maybe suggesting an issue with the Torque sensing arrangement.
 That being the case it may be better to stick with the crude but effective Bafang stalwart.
-Up to press we have been unable to get a satisfactory dialogue with Woosh on this matter (unusual) – watch this space….
+Sadly we have been unable to get a satisfactory dialogue with Woosh on this matter (unusual).

 The excellent lightweight and reliable Cytronex system features a more on demand ‘power-boost’ facility, rather than full time power, and will be well suited to converting more nimble commuting and leisure cycles, including the road bike tested by e-bike tips here